OpenLocalizationOrg/PowerShell-Docs/dsc/lnxArchiveResource.md

 ## Example

-The following example shows how to use the **nxArchive** resource to ensure that the contents of an archive file called `website.tar` exist and are extracted at a given destination..
+The following example shows how to use the **nxArchive** resource to ensure that the contents of an archive file called `website.tar` exist and are extracted at a given destination.

 ```
 Import-DSCResource -Module nx